System-Exit/Investment-game/README.md

 If you want to run the application on a server using a service such as gunicorn, you should do so using the command: `gunicorn -b :80 main:app`, which will run the application at localhost on port 80.

 If you want to have shares updated by a cron job locally, you will need to manually set one up that calls the address appended with '/tasks/updateshares'.
 The cURL tool should suffice for this purpose.
-You can also create a python script that calls the `updateshares` method from an initialised instance of the `GoogleDatabaseAPI` class from `gdb_api.py`.
+You can also create a python script that calls the `updateshares` method from an initialised instance of the `DatabaseAPI` class from `db_api.py`.